TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 If you accidentally close your shell, you will need to navigate to the directory containing the key and re-run this command.

-If you are not using your own machine, you are done with this portion of the workshop!
+You are done with this portion of the workshop!
 Feel free to relax and explore Cloud Console until the presentation resumes.

 #### Using your own machine